wooogler/assets/03_Communication.md

 # Zoom

-Echolab has decided to move from using Microsoft Teams to Zoom as the standard platform for conducting online meetings.
-Install the Zoom software and be familiar with it.
-It has many convenience functions (sharing screen, whiteboard, recording, etc.)

 # Google Drive

 We are going to use Google Drive for ANY kinds of documents that we share. (mostly Google Docs) Sorry I don't do Microsoft Words anymore and sending emails.
 Each project has one Google Drive Folder.
 Each one of you will have one stand-up report document.